Frequently Asked Questions

 - For more details, please sign up to book a discovery meeting with the Medicus Support Team.

-No. When you begin collecting your pension benefit in a registered pension plan like Medicus you can no longer contribute to the plan.
+No. When you begin collecting your pension benefit in a registered pension plan like Medicus both you and your participating employer can no longer contribute to the plan.

 Income tax legislation provides that a member cannot accrue a benefit (and therefore cannot contribute) to a registered pension plan while receiving a pension from the same plan.